Skip to main content

 • stability

-• “The game runs great even on my crappy laptop; the soundtrack is fantastic, and the combat is so satisfying.”
+• “The game runs great even on my crappy laptop, the soundtrack slaps hard, and the combat is so satisfying.”

-• “The game offers some pleasant graphics and really vibrant colors, although some ugly glitches here and there.
-It is pleasant all the same; the game's graphics remind me of the classic SimCity games with its 2.5D perspective.
-However, the game does suffer from some really confusing and awkward gameplay mechanics.”
+• “The game offers some pleasant graphics and really vibrant colours, although some ugly glitches here and there.
+The game does suffer from some really confusing and awkward gameplay mechanics.”

 • “Buggy mess.”